 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the University of Southern California (USC) reported total carbon emissions of approximately 36000000 kg CO2e for Scope 1, 34000000 kg CO2e for Scope 2, and 115000000 kg CO2e for Scope 3 emissions.
 This data reflects a comprehensive approach to emissions reporting, covering all three scopes.
-Comparatively, in 2023, USC's emissions were about 35000000 kg CO2e for Scope 1 and 46000000 kg CO2e for Scope 2, indicating a slight increase in Scope 2 emissions year-on-year.
-The university has not disclosed any specific reduction targets or initiatives through the Science Based Targets initiative (SBTi) or other climate pledges, suggesting a need for more structured commitments in this area.
-USC's emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported.
-The university's ongoing efforts to address climate change and reduce its carbon footprint remain crucial as it navigates the challenges of sustainability in higher education.
+Comparatively, in 2023, USC's emissions were about 35000000 kg CO2e for Scope 1 and 46000000 kg CO2e for Scope 2, indicating a slight increase in Scope 1 emissions and a significant decrease in Scope 2 emissions.
+The university has not disclosed any Scope 3 emissions for 2023, which may suggest a focus on direct and indirect operational emissions.
+USC has not set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges, indicating a potential area for future commitment.
+The absence of documented reduction initiatives suggests that while emissions data is being tracked, proactive measures for reduction may still be in development.
+Overall, USC's emissions data demonstrates a commitment to transparency in reporting, but further action may be necessary to establish clear reduction goals and initiatives in line with global climate standards.

 Access structured emissions data, company-specific emission factors, and source documents